ahj1592/pytorch-CIFAR-10/README.md

 practice for pytorch CNN

 # Accuracy: 89% ~ 90%
-- CNN ver1: converge at epoch 30
+- CNN ver1: converge on epoch 30
+- CNN ver2: converge on epoch 15

 # What I used
 ## Data Augmentation